NEOZEO64/hivecom/README.md

 - Convenient webservice with easy configuration

 **Disadvantages of the system**:
-- Linux & so much processing power on an IoT device is overkill (I do not need a lot of data analysis onboard).
+- Linux & this much processing power on an IoT device is overkill (I do not need a lot of data analysis onboard).
 The IoT device could run on a lot less energy.
-- I did not really understand, what those Python scripts really do and I did not trust them
+- I did not really understand, what those Python scripts really do and I didn't trust them
 - Shaky beehive position, as it was placed on one small weight cell
 - Raspberry Pi always fully on (ca. 150mA at 5V (0.75W)), no sleep function
 - Dependancy on ThingSpeak online service with its one year data storage